wkhayrattee/SavantPHP/README.md

 ### The Future

 - I have been a big fan and user of Savant.
 I decided to keep it alive and I'm still using it.
-- I am not sure how far this will go, but I'm going to support it however I can (grateful if **YOU** contribute too) so that it can be used with the latest tools available like composer, making it have proper namespace..etc.
-This would be very helpful to me but I hope to some others too, who like me are inline with the aim above.
-So keep using it! cheers.
+- I am not sure how far this will go, but I'm going to support it however I can (grateful if **YOU** contribute too) so that it can be used with the latest tools available & latest PHP version available.
+This would be very helpful to many of people out there who like me & YOU are inline with the aim above.
+So do this! cheers.
 - Savant PHP still makes very much sense using as it honors the KISS principle.
 Consider this Savant PHP Reloaded!

 ### Your Contribution